Interactive film

-An interactive film is a video game or other interactive media that has characteristics of a cinematic film.
+An interactive film (also known as interactive drama) is a video game or other interactive media that has characteristics of a cinematic film.
 In the video game industry, the term refers to a movie game, a video game that presents its gameplay in a cinematic, scripted manner, often through the use of full-motion video of either animated or live-action footage.

 In the film industry, the term "interactive film" refers to interactive cinema, a film where one or more viewers can interact with the film and influence the events that unfold in the film.